 This capstone course builds upon information covered in the prerequisites.
 Through seminar and laboratory, students explore in greater depth the development, organization, and functioning of the nervous system.
 Particular attention is paid to discussion of current research findings and to learning advanced laboratory techniques used by neuroscientists.
 Offered in spring semester.
 [W]

-An opportunity for students to conduct an in-depth research project in an area of choice under the supervision of a faculty mentor.
+An opportunity for students to conduct an in-depth research project in the an area of choice under the supervision of a faculty mentor.
 The research can be designed for one or two semesters and should culminate in a paper of distinguished quality.